Georgia Senate candidate Karen Handel, right, and Sarah Palin. (Credit: wsbtv.com.)

-– What are your thoughts on TV being streamed from the Internet?
+– What’s your take on the U.S. Senate race in Georgia?
 Leave a comment below.